 Background

-Carbon destruction ('the service') allows individuals and organisations to take direct action to reduce carbon emissions and call for the EU to do more to tackle climate change.
+Carbon destruction (‘the service’) allows individuals and organisations to take direct action to reduce carbon

-Through Carbon Destruction, Sandbag purchases EUAs from this market on behalf of individuals and organisations, who pay Sandbag for the service.
-The EUAs are permanently taken out of the carbon market so reducing the number of permits and hence future pollution.
+pay Sandbag for the service.
+The EUAs are permanently taken out of the carbon market so reducing the number of

 Unfortunately the system is not living up to its potential because too many EUAs have been issued.
-So as well as cancelling specific EUA permits, Carbon Destruction allows the user to send a message to EU politicians calling on them to urgently repair the emissions trading system by reducing the supply of EUAs.
+So as well as

 Process

-Sandbag buys EUAs in advance and for each tonne purchased and cancelled Sandbag allocates a specific EUA - identified by a unique code - which is then marked as cancelled in Sandbags EUA account on behalf of the purchaser.
+identified by a unique code – which is then marked as cancelled in Sandbags EUA account on behalf of the purchaser.

-Each purchaser immediately* receives a certificate with their EUA reference numbers, allowing them to check at any point in the future that the EUA has been removed from the emissions trading system.
+Each purchaser immediately* receives a certificate with their EUA reference numbers, allowing them to check at any

 *by email, within 24hrs, assuming we have enough in stock to cover the purchase - see below.